Share this article

 Vitamin E (an antioxidant)

 Like other vitamins for older dogs, Vitamin E is found in many dog-friendly fruits and veg which are great for side snacks.
-As an antioxidant, it boosts their blood flow helping them to heal faster, prevents the degeneration of joints, and helps to keep disease away.
+As an antioxidant, it may boost their blood flow helping them to heal faster, preventing the degeneration of joints, and helping to keep disease away.

 Medium chain triglyceride oils (MCT oils)

-Another way to improve your dog’s cognitive health is with MCT oils.
-Found as an oil or powder to be added to their food now and again, the American Kennel Club recommends this as an essential to improve a dog’s quality of life
+MCT oils may help with skin, coat, and brain health.
+Found as an oil or powder to be added to their food now and again, the American Kennel Club talk about how they can improve older dog’s cognitive health and a dog’s quality of life

 Probiotics